MJEvans3/UMushroom_UK_Investment_Competition_2025/Tactical Strategy/TACTICAL_STRATEGY.md

 Check result Saturday/Sunday morning UK time:
 - **If PMI < 48**: Warning signal for commodities
-  - If you have any DBC position: Prepare to exit
+  - If you have any WisdomTree Enhanced Commodity position: Prepare to exit
-  - Reduces likelihood of deploying cash to DBC
+  - Reduces likelihood of deploying cash to WisdomTree Enhanced Commodity
 - **If PMI > 51**: Positive for commodities
-  - If oil is also >$85: Consider deploying cash to DBC
+  - If oil is also >$85: Consider deploying cash to WisdomTree Enhanced Commodity

 **⏰ 2:00 PM GMT** - Weekly portfolio rebalance

 **Execute any Friday PCE-triggered orders:**
-- DBMF scale if Core PCE was >2.8%
+- iMGP DBi Managed Futures scale if Core PCE was >2.8%
-- GLD scale if real yields went negative
+- WisdomTree Physical Gold scale if real yields went negative

 **📊 Position Status Check:**
-- DBMF: Should be 10-12%
+- iMGP DBi Managed Futures: Should be 10-12%
-- GLD/SGLN.L: Should be 8-10%
+- WisdomTree Physical Gold: Should be 8-10%
-- KMLM: Should be 7-9%
+- AQR Managed Futures: Should be 7-9%
-- VIXY: Should be 0-3% (reset after FOMC)
+- Amundi VIX ETF: Should be 0-3% (reset after FOMC)
-- UUP: Should be 0-3%
+- WisdomTree Short EUR Long USD: Should be 0-3%
 - Cash: Should be 5-10%

 **Oil Price Check:**
 - Current WTI: $____
 - **If WTI > $85 for 2 consecutive days** (check Friday and today):
   ```
-  DEPLOY CASH TO DBC: Buy £4k (4% position)
+  DEPLOY CASH TO WisdomTree Enhanced Commodity UCITS ETF: Buy £4k (4% position)
   Rationale: Oil strength + China PMI >50 = commodity momentum
-  Ticker: DBC (US-listed)
   Order today for Tuesday execution
   ```